nickbrandt/GitLab/doc/ci/yaml/README.md

 #    - run test
 ```

-you can instead start its name with a dot (`.`) and it won't be processed by
+You can instead start its name with a dot (`.`) and it won't be processed by
 GitLab CI/CD.
 In the following example, `.hidden_job` will be ignored:

 ```yaml